CSC-3380-Spring-2024/Team-15/README.md

 Breakdown of Files needed

 In your flutter Lib file: Create a "constants.dart" or "const.dart" file to hold your api key.
 You can copy our exactly just paste in your own key.
 Weather_front: This is wear the main weather program happens.
 This page is responsible for the intorductory screen of the app asking for location and displaying the basic weather information.
-This file also includes the interactive play button that takes the user to game play.
+This file also includes the interactive play button that takes the user to game play.(Team-15/weather_front/lib/main.dart)
 Widgets included

 LocationInputWidget.dart: Here I made a widget that uses user input instead of geolocation to find the user's current location
 NavWidget.dart: This was started but will be finished in dev file.
 Here we create a front page navigation from the front weather page to game play.
+**Gameplay can be found in CSC 3380 Game if button isn't implemented**